AhmedAbdelhamid12/Backends/web/README.md

 ## License

-This project is proprietary software for sports academy management.
+This project is proprietary software for academy management.